Azure-Samples/spring-ai-azure-workshop/5-README-stuff-prompt.md

 The technique simply includes a document within the prompt sent to Azure OPenAI that provides information about Curling in the 2022 Olympics.

+## Code Location and walkthrough

+The code for this example is in the package `com.xkcd.ai.stuff`.

+In that package there is a Spring REST Controller named `StuffController`.

-The project demonstrates this concept with a web service that accepts HTTP GET requests at `http://localhost:8080/ai/stuff``
+The `PromptTemplateController` accepts HTTP GET requests at `http://localhost:8080/ai/stuff` with one optional parameter.

+* `message` The question to ask about the Curling competition 2022 winter olymptics.

-There is a request parameter named `message` whose default value is
+The default value is
 ```
 Which athletes won the gold medal in curling at the 2022 Winter Olympics?
 ```

+The response to the request is from the Azure OpenAI Service.

 ## Building and running